A garden for all seasons

 superb classic parkland.
 The colourful gardens enjoy far reaching views over the hills, woods and fields of

-picturesque Kentish Weald.
+the picturesque Kentish Weald.
 They are a skilful mix of formal design and more naturalised planting, giving colour

 throughout the seasons.